uq-seven-up/neverland/README.md

 `./build.sh`

 ## Day to Day development.
-All the usual commands that you can find on the web for working with react / typescript application created with the create-react tool should work.
+All the usual commands that you can find on the web for working with a react / typescript application created with the create-react tool should work.
 Just remember that the project is configured to use YARN and not NPM and we are using the YARN workspaces feature to afford us the ability to easily share private packages.

 ### A typical workflow for a coding session is:
 (Windows user should use scripts that end in .bat instead of .sh)